NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Geriatric Preservation & Renal Health

-As dogs age, they naturally lose muscle mass.
-Unless they have a confirmed kidney diagnosis, senior dogs actually need MORE high-quality protein to survive.
-Our engine dynamically separates healthy aging from clinical renal failure.
+As dogs age, they lose muscle mass.
+Unless they have a confirmed kidney diagnosis, senior dogs often need MORE high-quality protein.
+Our engine separates healthy aging from clinical renal failure.

 Protocol: Sarcopenia Defense